GRCDEV/ArduSim/help/deployment.md

         denyinterfaces wlan0

     Finally restart the Raspberry Pi.
 This way we leave the loopback interface untouched, and ethernet connection under DHCP control.
-We use a static network address named *NETWORK_NAME*.
+We use a static address for the network named *NETWORK_NAME*.
 You also have to change the network address for each multicopter used in the group/swarm.
 We have found that the network manager makes a mess and thinks that the regulatory domain (WiFi country) is unset when using Raspbian in desktop mode.
 Don't care about it, as you can check, the Ad-hoc network is up and functioning once you restart the device (network manager becomes useless).

     May be you are using other wireless adapters.
 If this is the case, we found that Raspbian changes randomly the wireless adapter identifier when using more than one at the same time.
 This issue could avoid ArduSim from working adequately sometimes.
 To solve it, you have to fix the adapters identifier editing the file */lib/udev/rules.d/75-persistent-net-generator.rules* and replace the corresponding line with: